freqtrade/freqtrade/docs/lookahead-analysis.md

 and if not cancel the lookahead-analysis for this strategy.

 After setting the baseline it will then do additional runs for every entry and exit separately.
 When a verification-backtest is done, it will compare the indicators as the signal (either entry or exit) and report the bias.
 After all signals have been verified or falsified a result-table will be generated for the user to see.

 ### Caveats

-- `lookahead-analysis` can only verify / falsify the trades it calculated through.
+- `lookahead-analysis` can only verify / falsify the trades it calculated and verified.
-If there was a strategy with signals that were not triggered during the lookahead-analysis, then it will not have it verified that entry/exit signal either.
+If the strategy has many different signals / signal types, it's up to you to select appropriate parameters to ensure that all signals have triggered at least once.
+Not triggered signals will not have been verified.
-This could then lead to a false-negative (the strategy will then be reported as non-biased).
+This could lead to a false-negative (the strategy will then be reported as non-biased).
 - `lookahead-analysis` has access to everything that backtesting has too.
 Please don't provoke any configs like enabling position stacking.
 If you decide to do so, then make doubly sure that you won't ever run out of `max_open_trades` amount and neither leftover money in your wallet.